 For the past six months, I’ve been looking for a full stack developer job.
 It turned out quite difficult to find a position that matches my needs.
-I applied for 18 jobs until I recieved an offer that I accepted.
+I applied for 18 jobs until I received an offer that I accepted.
 Inspired by Jamie Tanna’s contemplation on his job hunt, hereby I’m sharing the retrospect of my journey of finding a new job.

 My main criteria for the employer were: